- Bats Left, Throws Right

 "When I was a little boy, I wanted to be a baseball player and join the circus.
 With the Yankees I have accomplished both." – Graig Nettles

-Graig Nettles was a home-run-slugging third baseman with a good glove who played 22 years in the majors.
-Although thought by many to be a likely Hall of Famer partly because of the spectacular glovework he exhibited in some of the World Series games he appeared in, he got less than 10% of the vote in the years that the baseball writers voted on him.
+Graig Nettles was a home-run-slugging third baseman with a great glove who played 22 years in the majors.
+Although thought by many to be a likely Hall of Famer, partly because of the spectacular glove work he exhibited in some of the World Series games he appeared in, he got less than 10% of the vote in the years that the baseball writers voted on him.

 Nettles showed himself to be a home run hitter at a time when relatively few home runs were being hit.
-In 1971, his 28 home runs were good enough for 5th in the league, and in 1976 he led the league with 32 home runs.
+In 1971, his 28 home runs were good enough for 5th in the American League, and in 1976 he led the AL with 32 home runs.
 Although he hit over 30 home runs only twice in his career, he was among league leaders for home runs five times.

 Moving to the New York Yankees in 1972 at the age of 28, he was to play with them for eleven years.
 He was a five-time All Star and two-time Gold Glove winner while playing with the Yanks.
 In 1977 and 1978, he finished 5th and then 6th in the MVP voting.
 He went to the World Series four times with them, winning twice.
 In the 1977 Series, he batted sixth or seventh in the lineup, while in the 1978 Series, he batted fifth or sixth in the lineup.

-He played three years with the Padres (named to the All-Star team in 1985), then closed out his career playing with the Atlanta Braves in 1987 at age 42, and with the Montreal Expos in 1988 at age 43.
+When he finally left the Yankees, he moved to the first San Diego Padres team to go to the World Series, in 1984.
+He batted cleanup in the Series, behind Tony Gwynn and Steve Garvey.
+He played three years with San Diego (named to the All-Star team in 1985), then closed out his career playing with the Atlanta Braves in 1987 at age 42, and with the Montreal Expos in 1988 at age 43.

 The brother of Jim Nettles, Graig Nettles managed and played alongside his brother for the St. Lucie Legends of the Senior Professional Baseball Association in 1989.
 He also played for the league's Bradenton Explorers.
 Nettles batted .301 and played in a total of 62 games; 10 for St. Lucie and 52 for Bradenton.
-His only experience of managing in the minor leagues was pretty disastrous however: he led the unaffiliated Bakersfield Blaze to a dreadful 39-101 record and last place in the 1996 California League.
-Nettles' son Jeff also played in the minors and currently plays for the Somerset Patriots of the independent Atlantic League.
+His only experience of managing in the minor leagues was pretty disastrous: he led the unaffiliated Bakersfield Blaze to a dreadful 39-101 record and last place in the 1996 California League.
+Nettles' son, Jeff, also played in the minors and later played with the Somerset Patriots of the independent Atlantic League.

 - 6-time All-Star (1975, 1977-1980 & 1985)